MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/ama-windows-installation-issues-prepare-troubleshooting.md

 ---
 # Preparation for troubleshooting Azure Monitor Agent installation issues on Windows VMs

-This article provides guidance on how to prepare for troubleshooting when the installation of the Azure Monitor Agent (AMA) fails on Azure Windows virtual machines (VMs).
+This article provides guidance on preparing to troubleshoot issues when the installation of the Azure Monitor Agent (AMA) fails on Azure Windows virtual machines (VMs).

 ## Before troubleshooting